mehhran/rfid-tag-manager-android/README.md

 # RFID Tag Management for Android
-Start reading tags with antenas once received the signal.
+- To run on the Chafon Android Device.
-Sends the read tags list to the api server after each reading.
+- Starts reading tags with once received the signal (a network socket).
-To run on the Chafon Android Device.
+- Sends the tags list to the api server after each reading.